 - pay wages and cover the costs involved in carrying out the work

 - give reasonable notice of termination of employment

 - take reasonable care of the health and safety of employees

 - provide a suitable working environment (eg a workable temperature, free from harassment and bullying)

-- deal with grievances reasonably
+- manage employee grievances reasonably

 - not act in such way as to destroy or damage working relationship with the employee (known as mutual trust and confidence)

 - comply with the relevant employment rights for example right to paid holiday or statutory sick pay – these are the ‘statutory terms’ of the contract